kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Diabetes
 	E. Lymphoma
 #### Answer: B. Systemic lupus erythematosus (SLE) - TRUE
+- Pruritus ani is a common condition, and can be due to a variety of causes
+- Men are more commonly affected and symptoms worsen during hot weather and at night
+- Causes include
+	- skin diseases (eg eczema and psoriasis)
+	- general medical diseases (eg diabetes, myeloproliferative disorders, lymphoma and obstructive jaundice)
+	- perianal disease (eg anal fissure and Crohn’s disease)
+	- local irritants such as mucus and sweat
+- Often an 'itch/scratch' cycle is set up
+	- So symptoms can persist even when cause is eradicated

 ### Q82
 A 50-year-old woman has a Colles' fracture manipulated in theatre, followed by application of a full below-elbow cast.
 One hour after being on the ward with her *arm elevated*, she starts to complain of *paraesthesia in the index and middle fingers*, along with wrist pain.
 The correct initial treatment should be: